A Brief History of the American Theological Society

 A Growing and Changing Membership

-Clarification of these categories of membership was provided in 2013.
+Clarification of these categories of membership was provided in 2013 and revised in 2016.
 Active members are dues-paying members who regularly attend annual meetings.
 Sustaining members are those who have not attended a meeting within the past three years but who have continued to pay annual dues.
-Along with active members, sustaining members continue to receive announcements of meetings and electronic copies of programs and papers.
-Inactive members are those who have not attended at least one meeting within a three-year period and have ceased to pay annual dues for at least three years.
+Inactive members are those who have not attended at least one meeting within a three-year period and who have ceased to pay annual dues for at least three years.
+Sustaining and inactive members still receive announcements, papers, and other communications.
+Inactive members are regarded as an important part of the heritage of the Society and may become active members once again by attending an annual meeting and paying dues.
 Members-designate have been elected to membership but must activate their membership by attending a meeting within three years after their election, or be dropped from the rolls.
 An addendum reads: “The Secretary and Treasurer may exercise some discretion in the application of these policies, allowing for exceptional cases.”

 Even more significant than the numerical expansion of the Society has been its increasing theological diversity.
 At its inception and for some years thereafter, the membership was composed of white, male, Protestant professors of theology.
 Their liberal theological orientation was ably represented by Douglas C. Macintosh, Eugene W. Lyman, Harry Emerson Fosdick, Henry Sloane Coffin, and others.
 By the late 1920s and early 1930s, new currents of thought, including fresh retrievals and reinterpretations of classical Christian doctrines, were represented by Walter M. Horton, Reinhold Niebuhr, H. Richard Niebuhr, Robert L. Calhoun, Leonard Hodgson, and other new members of the Society.
 In a brief depiction of the new theological emphasis, Reinhold Niebuhr called it a movement “politically to the left, theologically to the right.”
 In 1933 Paul Tillich’s entrance into the Society brought a fresh philosophical theology that defied the customary categories of liberal and conservative.
 John Alexander Mackay, leader in the ecumenical movement and newly chosen president of Princeton Theological Seminary, became a member of the Society in 1937.
 His membership signaled the beginning of a new era in Princeton Seminary’s relationship to the Society.
 As George F. Thomas notes in his personal reflections on the Society’s membership: “The Society has never been completely dominated by any one type of theology.
 Many different theological positions ranging from the far Left to the far Right have been ably represented.”